Ashlalala/aajonusnet/md/QNA/Q&A Of June 10, 2007.md

 A: It's all criminal.
 Any way they make food, it's criminal.
 Because there's no nutrient value, no true nutrient value in it.

-Q: The x-ray that you had, [unintelligible]?
+Q: The x-ray that you had, doesn't it help by you taking the butter and the cheese and the honey out?

 A: She asked was the x-ray harmful to me.
 And would it use up nutrients?
 Of course.
 That's why I didn't go back.
 And I'm going to wait until my leg completely heals before I do the other x-rays to show people how the leg can heal without medical help.
 But I'm going to wait until the leg is completely healed, because any x-ray slows healing.
 That's why I didn't want to have the x-rays.
 But the leg was in such bad shape, and it looked terrible.
 It nodded here.
 It looked like the leg had been completely twisted and broken.
 So that's why I had the x-rays, because I wanted it put back in place.
 But it was in place.
 It was just fragmented.